 People with paralysis and mobility disabilities experience systemic barriers throughout the healthcare system in receiving care comparable to their nondisabled counterparts.
 This is largely the result of the lack of accessible medical diagnostic equipment, such as height adjustable examination tables, height adjustable examination chairs, wheelchair accessible weight scales, and accessible diagnostic equipment.
-Without widespread availability of height adjustable examination tables, accessible mammography equipment, accessible weight scales and lift equipment to facilitate transfers, among other accessible medical and diagnostic equipment, people with mobility disabilities will remain less likely to receive recommended, routine, preventive health care services-like cervical cancer screening, colorectal cancer screening, obesity screening, and breast cancer screening.
-Requiring providers to have accessible medical diagnostic equipment is critical to achieving health equity for people with paralysis and mobility disabilities.
+Without widespread availability of height adjustable examination tables, accessible mammography equipment, accessible weight scales and lift equipment to facilitate transfers, among other accessible medical and diagnostic equipment, people with mobility disabilities will remain less likely to receive recommended, routine, preventive health care services like cervical cancer screening, colorectal cancer screening, obesity screening, and breast cancer screening.
+These requirements are a vital part of the effort to end the health disparities of people with disabilities.
+UPDATE -- In May 2024, the Department of Health and Human Services finalized requirements for the accessibility of medical diagnostic equipment used by public and private entities that receive funding from HHS beginning July 8, 2024.